learn-co-curriculum/dsc-computational-complexity/README.md

 # Computational Complexity: From OLS to Gradient Descent

 ## Introduction

-In this lesson, you’ll be introduced to computational complexity.
+In this lesson, you'll be introduced to computational complexity.
 You'll learn about this idea in relationship with OLS regression and see how this may not be the most efficient algorithm to calculate the regression parameters when performing regression with large datasets.
 You'll set the stage for an optimization algorithm called "Gradient Descent" which will be covered in detail later.

 ## Objectives